KNOW YOUR RIGHTS ON SLIP AND FALL INJURY AND PREMISES LIABILITY

 Our job as attorneys is to gather the facts by interviewing the witnesses, gathering the reports, looking at the physical evidence, having it analyzed by experts, doing inspections and testing, then presenting the facts in a way that is most favorable to the client so that we can win the case.

 WHAT IF I AM INJURED ON GOVERNMENT OR PUBLIC PROPERTY?

 In California, you must make a written claim to the government entity responsible for your injury.
 You have six months from the date of the injury to make your claim.
 In Nevada, you have two years to file.
 If you fail to make the claim in time you will be barred from ever bringing a lawsuit.

 WHY SHOULD I CHOOSE THE LAW OFFICE OF PETER GOLDSTEIN AS YOUR PERSONAL INJURY LAWYER?

 Our firm has been successfully handling these types of cases for 30 years.
 We know how to obtain and present evidence in the most effective way.
 We will fight for you as effectively as possible to obtain the most favorable outcome with the help of a trip and fall attorney.

-The compensation you can get from a slip and fall lawsuit includes medical expenses, pain and suffering, lost wages if you miss work, lost earning capacity if you can’t work in the future, and possibly others.
+The compensation you can get from a slip-and-fall lawsuit includes medical expenses, pain and suffering, lost wages if you miss work, lost earning capacity if you can’t work in the future, and possibly others.

-If you were injured falling on someone else’s property or experience slip and fall, call our firm at (702) 474-6400 as soon as possible to set up a free case evaluation and speak with a trip and fall attorney Peter Goldstein.
+If you were injured falling on someone else’s property or experienced slip and fall, call our firm at (702) 474-6400 as soon as possible to set up a free case evaluation and speak with a trip and fall attorney Peter Goldstein.